johneckberg/notes/networking/csc_3511/week_11_notes.md

   * We can get around the brittleness of this scheme (single point of failure being root node) by creating multiple trust anchors.
   * Public keys are hard-coded into operating systems and devices

+**Certificate chain goes: private key signature, which can be verified with the public key, then next member confirms the authenticity of that signature/key pair with their own signature, which in turn needs to be verified via their public key, and we keep going down the chain until we hit the self signed root**

 * We can use OpenSSL on the SEED virtual machine to obtain Google's certificate chain, or we can open cmd and type “certmgr.msc” to browse certificate chains on windows
-  * Read cert chain from bottom to top, where the top is the for example web server, and you work up the chain
+  * Read cert chain from bottom to top, where the top is the for example web server.
+  * We can verify the chain from the End-Entity Certificate (server/user) "upwards" (really downwards from the perspective of the web server) through Intermediate CAs to the self-signed Root Certificate Authority.
+End-Entity → Intermediate(s) → (Root).

 ### Signature Vs. Certificate